wp-plugins/cp-multi-view-calendar/README.txt

 * Pre-selection of items in quick add tooltip features
 * Compatible with the latest WordPress 4.2.x version

+= 1.1.8 =
+* Fixed SQL vulnerability (thank you to Joaquin Ramirez Martinez for the report)

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==

-= 1.1.7 =
+= 1.1.8 =
-* Tooltip setting is now marked as default
-* New col attribute in the day view with columns
-* Pre-selection of items in quick add tooltip features
+* Fixed SQL vulnerability (thank you to Joaquin Ramirez Martinez for the report)

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support